cyberbotics/webots-doc/guide/programming.md

 previous FAQ question, just above.
 After you have added the physics plugin you will have to implement the `webots_physics_draw` function.
 The implementation must be based on the OpenGL API, hence some OpenGL knowledge will be useful.
-You will find an sample implementation in the `Reference Manual` in the chapter about the Physics Plugin.
+You will find a sample implementation in the `Reference Manual` in the chapter about the Physics Plugin.

 ### What does this mean: "The time step used by controller {...} is not a multiple of WorldInfo.basicTimeStep!"?